-ESUPS supports the definition of coordinated and coherent national and regional pre-positioning strategies.
-These will ensure that the humanitarian community has the right core relief items, in the right quantities and in the right locations.
-Coordinated and coherent pre-positioning strategies also help to avoid or reduce to a minimum duplication or gaps in emergency supplies.
-Ultimately, this measure facilitates the timely and efficient dispatch and replenishment of stocks.
+ESUPS supports the definition of coordinated and coherent strategies for the pre-positioning of emergency supplies, at national and regional level.
+These ensure that the humanitarian community has the right relief items, in the right quantities and in the right locations.
+In addition, coordinated and coherent pre-positioning strategies help to avoid or minimise duplication or gaps in emergency supplies.
+Ultimately, this measure facilitates the timely and efficient dispatch and replenishment of humanitarian stocks.

 The project aims to: